saptarshibasu/kafka-study/README.md

 * Transparently adapts as topic partitions it fetches migrate within the cluster
 * Consumer is NOT thread-safe
 * If all the consumer instances have the same consumer group, then the records will effectively be load balanced over the consumer instances
-* If all the consumer instances have different consumer groups, then each record will be broadcast to all the consumer processes
+* Each record will be broadcast to all the consumer groups
 * Each consumer instance in a consumer group is the exclusive consumer of a "fair share" of partitions at any point in time
 * `session.timeout.ms` defines how long the coordinator waits after the member’s last heartbeat before it assuming the member failed
   * With a low value, a network jitter or a long garbage collection (GC) might fail the liveness check, causing the group coordinator to remove this member and begin rebalancing